BellevueDSCLoyd/CardioProject/README.md

 ## Description

-Predicting cardiac disease risk using a Kaggle data set.
+Predicting cardiac disease risk using a [Kaggle](https://www.kaggle.com/sulianova/cardiovascular-disease-dataset) data set.
+The analysis and binary classification model were performed in Python.

 ## Documentation